 TOM: I do remember this!

 RAY: All right.
 Go and get a bunch of matchsticks.
 We'll wait.
-OK.
+Okay.
 Time's up.
 A little piece of paper and a pen, with which you can represent matchsticks.
-Read what the, make a fraction.
-The numerator of this fraction is going to be Roman numerals, OK?
+The numerator of this fraction is going to be Roman numerals, okay?
 And the Roman numeral is 23, which is two Xs...

 TOM: And so you can see these being made up of matches.
 Two matches making up...

 RAY: Anyway, there are a bunch of matchsticks, and make your line.
 And then the denominator is going to be 7 in Roman numerals, which is V-I-I. And then an equals sign--it's a little equation--equals 2, which is represented by two matchsticks, two vertical matchsticks, I-I. Okay?
 Roman numeral 23, X-X-I-I-I, over Roman numeral 7, which is V-I-I, equals 2, which is I-I, capital.
 Obviously, this equation is wrong.

 RAY: Your challenge is to move one matchstick and make the equation correct.
 Now, you cannot turn it in, you cannot take one matchstick, for example, and make it 22 over 7 does not equal 3.

 RAY: Yeah, that's bogus.
 That's completely bogus.
 So, an unequal sign is not allowed.

 TOM: So, the question is, How can you move one matchstick and make this into an actual equation?